What is Deferred Action for Childhood Arrivals (DACA)?

 Who can apply for Deferred Action for Childhood Arrivals (DACA)?

-Due to federal court decisions, U.S. Citizenship and Immigration Services (USCIS) is accepting applications from those who are renewing their Deferred Action for Childhood Arrivals (DACA) status.
-This includes those who may have let their DACA status lapse or expire.
+Due to a federal court order, U.S. Citizenship and Immigration Services (USCIS) is now accepting applications from those who are applying for DACA for the first time and those renewing their Deferred Action for Childhood Arrivals (DACA) status.

 To qualify for DACA initially, according to USCIS applicants must have met the following criteria: